noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ---
 ## Criteria.

+### Objective
+Investigate an existing business idea to determine its viability to develop into a business in a

+competitive environment.
+You should explore innovation theories and entrepreneurial motivation to

+determine if the seed business idea can be expanded into a business.
+You will analyse, interpret and

+evaluate the existing business idea in an authentic business context.

+Create a business report that communicates the viability of the business idea to the entrepreneur.

 ### To complete this task, you must:

 · describe the characteristics of the business environment for the existing business idea